bsanyi/paxos_kv/README.md

 Monitor down messages don't get lost.
 They are delivered even when a remote pid is monitored and the remote host is disconnected.
 In `PaxosKV` this is beneficial.
-This mechanism handles metwork splits well.
+This mechanism handles network splits well.

 You can check the pid associated with a `key` by calling `PaxosKV.pid(key)`.
 It returns `nil` if there's no pid associated with the key, or there's no key